4mritGiri/4mritGiri/README.md

 ## 🚀 About Me

-I'm a full stack developer, Student and Script Kiddies...
+I'm a full stack developer, Student and ...

 ## 🔗 Links